justincasher/justincasher.github.io/machine learning/Catan_RL/Catan_RL.md

 &emsp; I tested a variety of architectures before settling on the CatanNetwork.
 I started with some simple models: single layer networks with 50, 100, or 1100 neurons.
 I found these models to be too unstable and to suffer from catastrophic forgetting.
 I also tried other naive configurations, such as 5 fully connected layers with 1000 neurons each.
 These all seemed to lack the quickness to converge and ability not to forget that the CatanNetwork possesed.

 &emsp; Another variable to adjust was the number of neurons in the hideen layers.
 I chose 500 to create a sufficiently large network while also prioritizing training time.
 I discuss in §4 that, by exploiting weight decay, having too large of a network is more of a concern than too small; I hope the CatanNetwork is large enough.
 Thus, with the chosen number of neurons, the network was able to play a game of Catan approximately every 4 seconds, which translates to 22,500 games per day.

-I am interested in experimenting with deeper architectures or with more hidden neurons in the future.
+&emsp; I am interested in experimenting with deeper architectures or with more hidden neurons in the future.
+Compare this to image recognition...